simular-fi/simular/docs/index.rst

 Features
 --------

-- **EVM**: run a local version with an in-memory database, or fork db state from a remote node.
+- Run a local version with an in-memory database.
+Or fork db state from a remote node.
-- **ABI**: parse compiled Solidity json files or define a specific set of functions using `human-readable` notation
+- Parse compiled Solidity json files or define a specific set of functions using `human-readable` notation
-- **Snapshot**: dump the current state of the EVM to json for future use in pre-populating EVM storage
+- Dump the current state of the EVM to json for future use in pre-populating EVM storage
-- **Contract/Utilities**: high-level, user-friendy Python API
+- User-friendy Python API

 Standing on the shoulders of giants...